ibm-cloud-docs/databases-for-mongodb/howto-upgrading.md

 You may upgrade to the latest version of MongoDB available to {{site.data.keyword.databases-for-mongodb}}.
 You can find the latest version from the catalog page, from the cloud databases cli plugin command [`ibmcloud cdb deployables-show`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show), or from the cloud databases API [`/deployables`](https://cloud.ibm.com/apidocs/cloud-databases-api#get-all-deployable-databases) endpoint.

-To upgrade an existing MongoDB deployment to 4.0, you must be running a 3.6-series release.
-Likewise, to upgrade an existing MongoDB deployment to 4.2, you must be running a 4.0-series release.
-To upgrade from a version earlier than the  noted series, you must successively upgrade major releases until you have upgraded to the appropriate series.
-For example, if you are running a 3.6-series, you must upgrade first to 4.0 before you can upgrade to 4.2.
-{: .note}

 Upgrading is handled through [restoring a backup](/docs/databases-for-mongodb?topic=cloud-databases-dashboard-backups#restoring-a-backup) of your data into a new deployment.
 Restoring from a backup has a number of advantages:

 - The original database stays running and production work can be uninterrupted.